-- put your policy in trust; or - have a will that says the money from the policy is to be used to pay inheritance tax for your beneficiaries.
+- put your policy in trust; or - state in your Will that the money from the policy is to be used to pay inheritance tax for your beneficiaries.

-The information in this brochure is based on our understanding of current Revenue practice and conditions (September 2021) which may change in the future.
+The information in this brochure is based on our understanding of current Revenue practice and conditions (May 2025) which may change in the future.